-As an awarding organisation we have a responsibility under the Data Protection Act to ensure that learners are informed of how their information is processed and shared.
+As an awarding organisation we have responsibility under the Data Protection Act to ensure that learners are informed of how their information is processed and shared.
 Please ensure you make learners aware that their information will be passed to Open Awards for registration purposes.
+For any learners under the age of 13 you must ensure that you have parent/guardian consent for the sharing of their personal information, including details submitted at registration.
 You should also provide a copy of the Privacy Notice-Learner Information to your learners so that they understand what data we hold about them, why we hold it and how their data is used.